baldufal/quick-fsm/README.md

 # QuickFSM

 QuickFSM is a simple finite state machine react component that can be edited graphically and evaluated programmatically.
+Choose this if you need basic functionality with minimal setup effort.

-- Easy to set up: Single React component with just 4 mandatory props
+- Easy to set up: Single React component with just 3 mandatory props
 - Written in typescript
 - Users can create and delete states and transitions
 - Users can assign actions to states and triggers to transitions